 Gmail works as a Helpdesk ticketing system, but it may not be the best option for you and your team.
 Thankfully, the Helpdesk market has adapted, evolved and so many possibilities exist nowadays.
 For some people they might make the decision even harder, but because no tool is the same, all you need to know is what your company really needs, and then find a matching software.
 Simple, huh?

-But back to Gmail, in order to set it up by itself there are some steps and arrangements you should make in your inbox.
+But back to Gmail, in order to set it up by itself, there are some steps and arrangements you should make in your inbox.

 Although it is quite out of date nowadays, I wanted to take some time and show you how it works.
 Maybe it can help your company out to take the next steps.
 Let’s check it out:

-Create a labelling organization
+Create a labeling organization

 One useful tip is to transform categories in your email into actual labels.
 It can be done in many different ways, like so:

-- Divide emails into assigned person: the responsible for that email will be tagged in the label, so they know exactly what they need to work with;
+- Divide emails into an assigned person: the responsible for that email will be tagged in the label, so they know exactly what they need to work with;

 - You can divide into your workflow: you can label your emails according to the stage that message is currently, so it helps understand what is more urgent to solve;

 - Divide into clients: if you work with multiple companies, you can organize them in different colors, so they become more easily identifiable.

 Although label systems work very well, there’s so much more you can do with it.
 All by itself, in the long term, Gmail labels aren’t enough to keep work easy to handle as a Gmail Helpdesk.